About the conferences

 Is my registration fee refundable?

-Can I submit speaker and workshop suggestions?
+Can I submit speaker suggestions?

 You can nominate a speaker (including yourself) or share other content suggestions using this form.

 We serve vegan food at all events.
 If you need to bring your own food, we may be able to help you with refrigerator space — please ask at firstname.lastname@example.org.

 Please contact us if you have questions about accessibility or if you need us to make any accommodations.

 More about admissions